-Yoni (joʊni, \ˈyō-nē\) Weiss is a New York-based director, historian, producer, and performer.
+Yoni (joʊni, \ˈyō-nē\) Weiss is a New York-based director and preserver of musical theatre history.
 He is a Co-Artistic Director and Literary Manager of Doghouse Ensemble Theatre.

 He is most proud of hijacking his brother’s 1st birthday party to put on his own one-man production of Annie, for which he forced his parents to help him make posters and playbills at age 6.